blackboxnlp/2021/index.md

 # BlackboxNLP 2021

 The fourth edition of BlackboxNLP will be collocated with EMNLP 2021.
+The workshop programme will be very soon available [here](https://blackboxnlp.github.io/program.html).

 ## Important dates

 - ~~August 5, 2021 -- Submission deadline.~~
 - ~~August 27, 2021 -- Retraction of workshop papers accepted for EMNLP.~~
 - ~~September 3, 2021 -- Notification of acceptance.~~
-- September 15, 2021 -- Camera-ready papers due.
+- ~~September 15, 2021 -- Camera-ready papers due.~~
 - November 11, 2021 -- Workshop.

 ## Workshop description